Suricrasia-Online/Cenotaph-for-Soda/README.txt

  - libGL, libX11, libXrandr, libcairo
  - "FreeSans", "FreeSerif", and "URW Chancery L" fonts (available by default on ubuntu)

+run ./cenotaph

 also included is cenotaph_safe, which removes some nasty hacks which should make it run better on other systems